CRoan3/Data-Analytics-Portfolio/README.md

 Code: https://www.kaggle.com/code/chrisroan/world-population-eda-2022

-Objective:  My goal for this project was to explore population changes at a global scale since 1970.
+Objective:  Explore population changes at a global scale since 1970.
 All data was collected from 1970 - 2022.

 Key Findings/Summary: The rate of global population growth is decreasing decade-to-decade, so it would interesting to see how it changes from 2020 to 2030.
 Asia and Africa are the greatest contributing countries to the World's population.
 Since 1970, the population of both continents has more than doubled.
 China and India are the 2 countries with the largest contribution to the World's population, with each contributing almost 20%.
 Hong Kong is commonly touted as a very densely poplated location.
 However, it is only rank 4.
 It is also far behind the rank 1 and 2 countries, Macau and Monoco.